Last updated on April 28, 2023 by Wandering our World

 A hidden gem in the town of Margate, this charming beach is the perfect place to spend a day with friends and family.

-The sand here is almost white and soft, with clear blue water.
+The sand here is golden and soft, with lovely blue water.
 This beach is excellent for dipping your toes in the water, playing beach volleyball, or just hanging out on the sand.

 8. The Old Kent Market